hussainwali74/sample-work/README.md

-# Typescript work
+# Cash Register challenge
 <hr>
-## The folders contain requirements.txt in which the requirements are written and code implementation is present in the solution folder
+<span>This is the last challenge in the freecodecamp javascript datastructures and algorithms certification</span>